ariaghora/ariaghora.github.io/src/notes/20200121-dl-is-not-the-future/index.md

 I doubt we can expect anything from an AI that cannot explain its own decision.
 Especially, if we are talking about people's life.
 Imagine if an AI judge in a court accuse you as a level-5 criminal, and when you ask why, it says, "I don't know why.
 What I know is that I am good enough in predicting previous people's crime levels.
 Thus, you should trust me."

-# Very specific to one ore few tasks
+# Very specific to one or few tasks

 By current learning scheme, we will only get a very specific model.
 When we train a model to recognize objects based on images, it will solely work on that object recognition task.
 It is pretty much useless when we feed it emails in our inbox and ask it to distinguish which ones are spam and which ones aren't.